Coffee percolator: Brewing process

-An Illinois farmer named Hanson Goodrich patented the modern U.S. stove-top percolator as it is known today, and he was granted on 13 August 1889.
-It had the key elements of a conventional percolator: the broad base for boiling, the upflow central tube and a perforated basket hanging on it.
-Goodrich's design could transform any standard coffee pot of the day into a stove-top percolator.
-Subsequent patents have added very little.

-Electric percolators have been in production since at least the first decade of the 20th century with General Electric publishing a pamphlet titled "Coffee Making By Electricity" in 1905.
-Automatic percolators have been available since the 1940s or earlier.

 Usage

 Large percolators, called coffee urns, are often found in use at offices, cafeterias, community events, church gatherings and other large group activities where large quantities of coffee are needed at one time.

 Percolators are also popular among campers and other nature enthusiasts because of their ability to make coffee without electricity, although a simple filter holder can also be used with boiled water poured from a pot.

 Non-pressure percolators may also be used with paper filters.